Angelord/js-knights-dwarves-elves/README.md

 For a more detailed description of the rules refer to the design document (Only in bulgarian - sorry).

+Developer controls are available under the game screen for testing.

 ### How to Run
 Simply open index.html with your browser.